ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 such trust in a Verifier "B", would be for B to first act as an Attester where A acts as a combined Verifier/Relying Party.
 If A then accepts B as trustworthy, it can choose to accept B as a Verifier for other Attesters.
+TLS authentication of the Verifier by the Relying Party is also a possible solution.

 Similarly, the Relying Party also needs to trust the Relying Party Owner for providing its Appraisal Policy for Attestation Results, and